We may earn money or products from the companies mentioned in this post.

 Gourmet Pigs in a Blanket

-Gourmet Pigs in a Blanket are made with gourmet hot dogs from Omaha Steaks, Pillsbury Crescent Rolls and extra sharp cheddar cheese.
-When I made Crescent Dogs (as we called them) years ago, I simply made them with Oscar Meyer hot dogs, Pillsbury Crescent Rolls and American cheese slices.
+Gourmet Pigs in a Blanket are made with gourmet hot dogs from Omaha Steaks.
+Pillsbury Crescent Rolls serves as the blanket.
+Extra sharp cheddar cheese is added for good measure.
+When I made Crescent Dogs (as we called them) years ago, I simply made them with Oscar Meyer hot dogs, crescent rolls and American cheese slices.
 I’m not really sure where, when or how the recipe for crescent dogs came about but I’m pretty sure it’s one of the easiest!

 More of a Bun

 For this recipe, the crescent rolls aren’t separated into triangles.
 The crescent rolls are divided into 4 rectangles.
 The seams or perforated edges are pressed together to make four large “buns.”
 Only four “gourmet” dogs are used and filled with extra sharp cheddar cheese logs.

 The filled dogs are rolled up in the crescent squares, baked cheese side up until golden brown.
 Serve with your favorite stone-ground mustard and dill pickle spears.

 Pigs in a Blanket